yehia67/documentation/iota-java/0.1/account-module/how-to-guides/create-and-manage-cda.md

     // iota://YWEQLREFJQORXXKKEBBBDKOPAXHXJRGVPBUTBJFSRPPYVWWYUWSBDJTIUBJVFREXEAUZWRICKH9VBSQE9KPNLTCLNC/?timeout_at=1554472983208&multi_use=false&expected_amount=1000
     ```

-2. To send a transaction to a CDA that's been serialized into a magnet link, first deserialize the magent link into a CDA
+2. To send a transaction to a CDA that's been serialized into a magnet link, first deserialize the magnet link into a CDA

     ```java
      String magnet = "iota://YWEQLREFJQORXXKKEBBBDKOPAXHXJRGVPBUTBJFSRPPYVWWYUWSBDJTIUBJVFREXEAUZWRICKH9VBSQE9KPNLTCLNC/?timeout_at=1554472983208&multi_use=false&expected_amount=1000";